unit calculator

 Is this converter appropriate for perfumes and cosmetics?

 Yes.
 Many international perfume and cosmetic bottles are labeled in milliliters, while US shoppers often think in fluid ounces.
-This tool helps bridge that gap.
+This tool helps you translate between the two so you can compare size and value more easily.

-What if I need UK imperial fluid ounces?
+What if I need UK imperial fluid ounces instead of US?

-This calculator uses US fl oz.
-For UK imperial fl oz, divide milliliters by 28.4131 instead.
-You can approximate by using that factor in a separate calculation.
+This calculator uses US fl oz (1 fl oz ≈ 29.5735 mL).
+For UK imperial fl oz, you would divide milliliters by 28.4131 instead.
+If you routinely work with UK units, use that factor or a dedicated imperial converter.

 How precise is the conversion?